 14.8 Lars Westerberg (re-election)

-Hanne de Mora has informed that she is not available for re-election.
+Jürgen M Geissinger has informed that he is not available for re-election.

 Item 15 – Re-election of Johan Molin as Chairman of the Board of Directors.

-Item 16 – Re-election of KPMG AB as Auditor for the period until the end of the 2017 Annual General Meeting.
+Item 16 – Pursuant to the recommendation of the Audit Committee, re-election of KPMG AB as Auditor for the period until the end of the 2018 Annual General Meeting.

 Item 17 – Proposal by the Board of Directors for a resolution on guidelines for the remuneration of senior executives